 Trustees are invited to join the BRE Trust board on the basis of their experience and expertise in their respective fields and its potential impact on Trust activities.
 The role of the Trustees is to provide strategic direction to BRE Trust and its companies and:

-Research and education objectives for the charity and to prioritise expenditure against such objectives
+Develop the research and education objectives for the charity and to prioritise expenditure

-For the work and objectives of the Trust and its group companies
+Be Ambassadors for the work and objectives of the Trust

-The strategic business plans of the group companies
+Give Input to the strategic business plans for the group companies

 Meet the Trustees